A climate activist crawls down from the art pedestal and sweeps for his own door

 Our PV system is working and you can follow in real time to see how much it produces here.
 These are formidable amounts of electricity that can come out of 1400m2 of solar cells, and it is quite optimistic to follow.

-Also here at Galleri Galschiøt, we have tried to come up with some very concrete solutions, and have made a lot out of the aesthetics, and our solar cells have made the building much nicer.
+Also here at Galleri Galschiøt, we have tried to come up with some very concrete solutions, and have made a lot out of the aesthetics.
+Our solar cells have made the building much nicer and not uglier.
 We have simply replaced an ugly plaster roof with carbon black solar cells surrounded by a green flower stranded sedum roof, which buzzes with insects.

-Our roof has become very beautiful and looks like a giant B&O music system, which for quiet Vivaldi music is immersed in a soft lawn, it does not get nicer.
-Come by and see it. "
+Our roof has become so beautiful that it looks like a giant B&O music system, which for quiet Vivaldi music is immersed in a soft lawn.
+It does not get nicer!

 Manday to friday: 9 - 17